 For starters, it’s a one-actor play—though that isn’t quite accurate, because members of the audience appear too, offering comments written on cards that Greer hands out before the action begins.
 The script itself, by playwright Duncan MacMillan with Jonny Donahoe, is cunningly constructed and beguiling, reassuring an audience who are anticipating the difficult subject matter.

 You see, Every Brilliant Thing is about suicide.
 The central character’s unseen mother first attempted it when he was a child, and he felt powerless to understand it.
-In an attempt to help her through, he begins a list of reasons that life is worth living.
+Wanting to help her, he begins a list of reasons that life is worth living.
 These are titular “brilliant things,” and unlike the proverbial bucket list, they are mostly rather ordinary (#1 is ice cream, for example).